-If you have not completed one of the above options, you must provide evidence of one of the following to meet the English proficiency requirement:
+If you have not completed one of the above options, you must demonstrate written English language proficiency to be eligible for admission by submitting one of the following:

-- a minimum score of 550 on the written version or 79 on the Internet version on the Test of English as a Foreign Language
+OR a score of 71 or higher on the online version of the Test of English as a Foreign Language (TOEFL);

-- a minimum overall score of 6.5 on the International English Language Testing System which must include the academic writing and academic reading modules; or
+- A score of 6 or higher on the International English Language Testing System (IELTS); must include the academic writing and academic reading modules

 Please send official score reports directly from the testing agency to UMGC.
 See Submit Your Transcripts for additional information.
 UMGC will determine on a case-by-case basis if scores more than two years old may be used to meet the English proficiency requirement.

 Note: UMGC no longer issues the form I-20 A-B Certificate of Eligibility for F-1 student status.
 However, students may be eligible to pursue a program online from outside of the United States.

 Applicants who were educated in one of the following countries meet the English Language Requirement: